Status of NEC (Necrotizing Enterocolitis) Litigation

 While the exact cause of NEC remains undetermined, according to researchers, available information from multiple clinical studies has concluded a connection between cow’s milk or baby formula based on cow’s milk and adverse outcomes.

-The American Academy of Pediatricians (AAP) recognizes that providing breast milk for premature infants may be challenging.
-However, premature milk is higher in minerals and proteins that make it easier for newborns to digest and avoids exposing a premature infant’s immature intestinal lining to the cow’s milk proteins found in premature infant formula.
+The American Academy of Pediatricians, or AAP, has recognized that providing breast milk for premature infants may be challenging.
+However, premature milk is higher in minerals and proteins, making it easier for newborns to digest and avoiding exposing a premature infant’s immature intestinal lining to the cow’s milk proteins found in premature infant formula.

-Doctors at the AAP recommend breastfeeding (exclusive human milk diet) for about six months.
-In a policy statement, the group cited that the benefits of breastfeeding can lower the risk of NEC by as much as 77%.
+Doctors at the AAP recommend breastfeeding, or an exclusive human milk diet, for about six months.
+In a policy statement, the group cited that the benefits of breastfeeding can lower the risk of NEC by as much as 77 percent.

-A study of 926 preterm infants showed that formula-fed babies were six to ten times more likely to show NEC symptoms than those fed break milk alone.
+A study of 926 preterm infants showed that formula-fed babies were 6 to 10 times more likely to show NEC symptoms than those fed breast milk alone.
 Among premature infants born at more than 30 weeks gestation, NEC was 20 times more common in infants fed formula only.
 Despite treatment options, researchers fear that the growing use of exclusive formula feeding in British neonatal units could account for an additional 500 cases of NEC annually and 100 deaths.

 Researchers Alan Mucas, John Soscardin, and Steven Abrams looked at the common practice of feeding preterm infants a base diet of human milk but fortified with a cow’s milk-derived fortifier.
-Even when the diet was primary human breast milk, the student reported that evidence points to an increase in adverse outcomes, including necrotizing enterocolitis with “severe morbidity comprising NEC surgery or death.”
+Even when the diet was primarily human breast milk, the students reported that evidence points to an increase in adverse outcomes, including necrotizing enterocolitis with “severe morbidity comprising NEC surgery or death.”

 Investigators at the Johns Hopkins Children’s Center prompted doctors to call for a change in feeding practices in NICUs.
 “The stark differences in the risk of NEC, its complications, and the need for surgery between babies who receive human donor milk and those who get formula signal the need for a change,” said Elizabeth Critofalo, MD.

-The study, funded in part by the National Institutes of Health, showed that only one of the babies studied developed NEC and recovered without surgery.
-By comparison, of those fed exclusively formula, five out of 24 (20.8%) developed symptoms of NEC, and four had complications that required surgery.
+The study, partly funded by the National Institutes of Health, showed that only one of the babies studied developed NEC and recovered without surgery.
+By comparison, of those fed exclusively formula, 5 out of 24, or 20.8 percent, developed symptoms of NEC, and 4 had complications that required surgery.

 Necrotizing enterocolitis is a serious intestinal disease.
-Tissue in the large intestine or small intestine become injured or inflamed and can lead to perforations in the intestinal wall or the death of intestinal tissue.
+Tissue in the large or small intestine becomes injured or inflamed, leading to perforations in the intestinal wall or the death of intestinal tissue.

-When this occurs, the intestine is no longer able to hold waste, which can cause bacteria to pass into the baby’s abdomen and abdominal cavity.
+When this occurs, the intestine can no longer hold waste, which can cause bacteria to pass into the baby’s abdomen and abdominal cavity.

 Stanford’s Children’s Health lists procedures that doctors may need to use to treat NECs, including: